revell-logo

 • Excessive magnification (over 12x maximum)

-• Illuminated reticles unless hunting in low light
+• Illuminated reticles unless hunting specifically in low light

 Hunting Scopes by Game Type

 Different game animals and hunting environments demand specific scope characteristics.
-Here’s how to match your optic to your quarry:
+Matching your optic to your quarry prevents performance shortfalls in critical moments.

 Whitetail Deer (Eastern Woods): A 2-7x or 3-9x scope with a wide field of view excels in thick cover.
 Most shots occur under 150 yards, making moderate magnification ideal.
-Choose models with good low-light performance for dawn and dusk activity.
+Choose models with excellent low-light performance for dawn and dusk activity when deer move most.

 Western Big Game: Mule deer, elk, and antelope often require longer shots across open country.
 A 4-12x or 4-16x scope provides necessary reach while maintaining versatility.
-Side parallax adjustment becomes important beyond 250 yards.
+Side parallax adjustment becomes important beyond 250 yards for precise shot placement.

 Dangerous Game: Reliability trumps features when facing animals that fight back.
-Fixed 1-4x or low-range variables (1-6x) with heavy-duty construction ensure quick target acquisition and absolute dependability.
+Fixed 1-4x or low-range variables (1-6x) with heavy-duty construction ensure quick target acquisition and absolute dependability under extreme stress.

 Varmint/Predator: Prairie dogs and coyotes demand precision at varying ranges.
-High magnification scopes (5-25x or 6-24x) with target turrets and fine reticles allow surgical accuracy on small targets.
+High magnification scopes (5-25x or 6-24x) with target turrets and fine reticles allow surgical accuracy on small targets at extreme distances.

 Target and Competition Scopes

-Competitive shooting pushes equipment to its limits, demanding features rarely needed for hunting.
-Understanding these specialized requirements helps avoid overspending on unnecessary capabilities.
+Competitive shooting pushes equipment to its practical limits, demanding features rarely needed for hunting.
+Understanding these specialized requirements prevents overspending on unnecessary capabilities.

 Benchrest Competition: Maximum magnification (25-50x) reveals minute aiming points and wind indicators.
 Large objective lenses (56mm+) and ultra-fine reticles define this category.
 Weight becomes irrelevant when shooting from stable positions.